NCAR/VAPOR/docs/sphinx/downloads.rst

 Installation Instructions
 -------------------------

+We encourage users of Vapor to install with the methods described here.
+If you're a developer and would like to contribute, see the :ref:`Building From Source <buildFromSource>` section below.

 **Linux**

 Run the downloaded .sh script in a terminal window.
 It will prompt you as to where the binaries will be installed.
 For example: